Lolzen/io-packages/README.md

       log.
 Never confirmed fixed; worth a dedicated short-press test now that elogind/seatd/dbus are solid, separate from the long-press poweroff path that's already confirmed working
-- [ ] **Screen capture.** `xdg-desktop-portal-wlr` fails in game mode, which affects screenshots and streaming.
-Valve ships `xdg-desktop-portal-gamescope` and `xdg-desktop-portal-holo` — worth a look before writing anything
 - [ ] **`CAP_SYS_NICE` for gamescope.** Would silence the performance warning.
       Needs a root-started wrapper that sets an ambient capability and drops to `deck` in one step, replacing part of the autologin chain — a PAM